nrfconnect/sdk-nrf/doc/nrf/ug_dev_model.rst

 In order to manage the combination of repositories and versions, the |NCS| uses :ref:`west <zephyr:west>`, the same tool that the Zephyr Project uses to manage its repository set.
 You can learn more about the reasons behind the introduction of west in :ref:`this section <zephyr:west-history>` of the Zephyr documentation.

-A :ref:`manifest repository <zephyr:west-manifests>`, `fw-nrfconnect-nrf`_, contains a file in its root folder, :file:`west.yml`, which lists all other repositories (west projects) included in the |NCS| and their corresponding revisions.
+A :ref:`manifest repository <zephyr:west-manifests>`, `fw-nrfconnect-nrf`_, contains a file in its root folder, :file:`west.yml`, which lists all other repositories (west projects) included in the |NCS|.
-The |NCS| repository structure is therefore in fact modeled in the shape of a star topology, with the `fw-nrfconnect-nrf`_ repository being the center of the star and all other repositories being west projects.
+The |NCS| repository structure has a star topology, with the `fw-nrfconnect-nrf`_ repository being the center of the star and all other repositories being west projects that are managed by :file:`west.yml`.
 This is equivalent to topology T2 in the :ref:`west documentation <zephyr:west-multi-repo>`.

 .. figure:: images/ncs-west-repos.png